adressler/dopamine.js/README.md

 ## Next steps

 - Include documentation into this readme
-- Expose more of the native interfaces of Events and Callbacks
+- Expose native interface of Events